 Web Site: http://ict.gctaa.net/sections/ite100

-I will be available for walk-in questions and help each school day between 1:05 and 1:35 p.m., and will make arrangements for other times by appointment, either in-person or remotely through Google hangouts.
+I will be available for walk-in questions from 1:05 to 1:40 p.m. each weekday, and will make arrangements for other times by appointment.

 Covers the fundamentals of computers and computing and topics which include impact of computers on society, ethical issues, and terminology.
 Provides discussion about available hardware and software as well as their application.